Lenovo Black Friday laptop sales 2025 in Australia: the deals are done but there was up to 46% off

 Graphics and display

-Many laptops have integrated graphics, meaning the GPU is built into the CPU but this somewhat limits the visual performance.
-Integrated graphics – referred to as Intel UHD Graphics, Intel Iris, or Intel Arc – are fine for casual gamers, but nothing more than that.
+Many laptops have integrated graphics, meaning the GPU is built into the CPU, but this somewhat limits the visual performance.
+Integrated graphics – referred to as Intel UHD Graphics, Intel Iris or Intel Arc – are fine for casual gamers, but nothing more than that.
 If it's hardcore gaming you want from a laptop, you’ll need a discrete GPU – a graphics solution that sits separate from the processor.

 Casual gamers can get by with old models or integrated graphics from AMD and Intel, but if you're a serious gamer, you will want to look out for the RTX series GPUs.
-Remember, though, the more powerful the GPU the more you can expect to pay.
+Remember, though, the more powerful the GPU, the more you can expect to pay.

-The majority of laptops these days will have a Full HD (1080p) display as standard.
+The majority of laptops these days will have a better-than Full HD (1080p) display as standard.
 If you're looking for a premium experience, then you may want to consider a 3K or 4K display and display technologies like OLED.

 Although a 4K screen looks and sounds like a great idea, for gaming on a budget, it’s worth sacrificing a bit of image quality for a smoother frame rate.
 4K displays will also drain your laptop battery a bit faster and, given this is an area where gaming laptops already struggle, you may want to consider what you’re losing to gain 4K.